-Residential Placements: Residential placements provide an alternative to more costly incarceration at the state level for at-risk juveniles who have been sentenced to at least six months of placement.
-These programs provide increased monitoring of youth for whom traditional probation has failed and institutional commitment is an imminent possibility.
-There are facilities operated by the local probation departments and facilities operated or owned by private vendors.
+Residential Placements: Residential facilities are operated by both local juvenile probation departments and private vendors.
+Pre-adjudication residential placements provide a safe and secure setting to juveniles held prior to disposition.
+Post-adjudication residential placements provide an alternative to more costly incarceration at the state level for at-risk juveniles who have been sentenced to at least six months of placement.
+Post-adjudication programs provide increased monitoring of youth for whom traditional probation has failed and institutional commitment is an imminent possibility.